drubinstein/pokerl/content/docs/chapter-1/breakdown/8badges/index.md

 </div>

 Giovanni’s gym is blocked until you beat all 7 prior gym leaders.
-Giovanni’s gym contains a maze puzzle with "spin tiles.”
+Giovanni’s gym contains a maze puzzle with "spin tiles" (see figure).

 The agent must be capable of solving all these tasks.